 In conjunction with these treatments, you can also make modifications to ease your child’s symptoms.
 Make sure the vents and filters in your house are free of dust, remove plants or rugs from your child’s room since they can hold allergens, and keep your indoor humidity below 35 percent.

-If you think your child may be suffering from allergies, talk to his or her doctor, or visit the Children’s Hospital of Pittsburgh of UPMC’s Division of Pulmonary Medicine, Allergy & Immunology webpage for more information.
+If you think your child may be suffering from allergies, talk to his or her doctor, or visit the UPMC Children’s Hospital of Pittsburgh’s Division of Pediatric Allergy and Immunology webpage for more information.